Deal Structure Trade Space

 #5Small option fee now + larger exercise fee after data.
 Probability-weighted.

-Option / License: $93M total — 31% lower than your selection.
+Option / License: $125M total — comparable to your selection (within 20%).

 Phase 1 platform RNAi